reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_04.md

 >
 > Steps can be moved up or down, edited by selecting the gear icon, and you can select each step to see the transformations apply in the preview pane.

-## Add data destination for Dataflow
+## Task 2 : Add data destination for Dataflow

 1. On the toolbar ribbon, select the **Home** tab.
 Then in the **Add data destination** drop-down menu, select **Lakehouse**.